 I know that you read and hear the same things that I do… “low-carb” is healthy, it’s natural, it’s an amazing way to lose weight, and so forth.
 I also know what it feels like to be unhealthy and carry extra weight with Hashimoto’s.
 The desire to just be normal and be at a natural weight is so strong.
 I’ve felt it and I know you do too.
 However, I assure you that there are others way to heal your thyroid, and deal with weight gain and low carb is not one of them for the bulk of us.

 But, what about our paleo ancestors?
 Didn’t they eat low carb?
 So shouldn’t we regardless of our thyroid disease?
 Yes and no. Yes, our paleo ancestors were low carb in the sense that they didn’t have an abundance of bags of sweet potatoes from Trader Joe’s at their beckon call.
 No, those of us with thyroid disease should not avoid carbs just to match what we believe that our ancestors ate in hopes that it will restore us to that health.

 If you’ve tried a too low carb diet before and you have Hashimoto’s, you can most likely agree with me when I say, I felt terrible.
-I was tired, it wasn’t sustainable, and I don’t believe it’s health promoting for a number of reasons…
+I was tired, and it wasn’t sustainable for me to go high fat and super low carb long term.